 In the case of MT initiative failure, this option could present a number of concerns.
 Accordingly, a specific course of action should be developed to better understand how to further mitigate the potential impacts to the customer base and utility portfolio in the case of MT initiative failure.

-Option 7: Use one of the options as the default but allow utilities to make a case to the SAG for using other options during review of the initiative’s business plan parameters.
+Note: It may be appropriate to use one of the options as the default but allow utilities to make a case to the SAG for using other options during review of the initiative’s business plan parameters.

-Hypothetical MT Initiative: Efficient Widget Initiative (EWI)

-The following parameters for a “hypothetical MT initiative” were used to develop an example of how MT savings and costs would vary across the options.

-20 year time horizon, first 10 years include investments, business plan anticipates marginal savings to accrue beginning year 5 of initiative with substantial savings expected beginning in year 7, maximizing in year 12 and tapering back down to marginal by year 20.

-Projected benefit/cost analysis (not TRC) is 2.5 for completed initiative.
-For our purposes here, consider it equivalent to a 2.0 TRC score.

-Assume Initiative years 1-5 are not cost-effective, 6-20 are cost effective (7-12 very cost effective)